vincintz/ml101/notes/03/PITCHME.md

 ![Gradient](https://raw.githubusercontent.com/vincintz/ml101/master/notes/assets/gradient2.png)

 +++
-* When the slope is positive
+* When the slope is positive, direction is away from the minimum

 ![Gradient](https://raw.githubusercontent.com/vincintz/ml101/master/notes/assets/gradient2.png)

 +++
-* Gradient is the slope of the line that 'touches' the graph at a certain point
+* When the slope is negative, direction is away from the minimum

 ![Gradient](https://raw.githubusercontent.com/vincintz/ml101/master/notes/assets/gradient3.png)

++++
+### Change in weights/biases

 ---
 ## Back Propagation